 - 2,5 days of paid leave per month.

-Please note that CERN cannot contribute to any cost related to your University nor will CERN reimburse tuition fees.
+Please also note that CERN cannot contribute to any cost related to your University nor will CERN reimburse tuition fees.

 This is how you can apply:

 You will need the following documents, clearly labelled (e.g. “CV”, “Motivation letter”, “Academic transcript”, etc.) and in PDF format to complete your application:

 - A copy of your most recent academic transcript giving an overview of your marks (if you download it from your university portal please make sure there is no protection so that we can open it).

 - A reference letter from your University Professor is mandatory.
 Should you have one from a previous internship you may add this as a second reference.

 You may upload the reference letter yourself, whilst submitting your application, or through your referee via the link you will receive shortly after submitting your application.

 Your application along with all supporting documents should reach us no later than 19 October 2020.
 Please note that your application may also be shared during the process with a panel of national experts for evaluation purposes.
 Ultimately, it will be reviewed by a panel of CERN experts who will meet in December 2020.